Teaching Students About Online Advertising: 12 Experts Share Advice

 Encourage your child to make a list of things they see, categorize their priority, and why they want it.
 This will help them understand the difference between needs, wants, and to understand their motivations.
 If they really want something, they can make a plan to save for it and buy it.

-7. Teach your kids early about how ads pop up and how to manage them
+7. Teach your students early about how ads pop up and how to manage them

 Sarah Johnson, Health Ambassador, Family Assets